scheinerman/SimplePosetRepresentations.jl/README.md

-# SimplePosetRepresentations
+# Simple Poset Representations

-Random posets, interval orders, and the like.
+Interval orders, and the like.